qooxdoo/documentation/tutorial/twitter/README.md

 more complex, as it started requiring OAuth even to read public tweets.
 For this basic tutorial it would be too complex to handle such advanced authorization.
-If your are interested in OAuth, check out how you could handle that in a Qooxdoo app by looking at the [Github demo](apps://demobrowser/#data~Github.html) .
+If your are interested in OAuth, check out how you could handle that in a Qooxdoo app by looking at the [Github demo](apps://demobrowser/#data~Github.html).

-So we decided to provide a simple example which dellivers some static text.
+So we decided to provide a simple example which delivers some static text.

 ```javascript